togaen/open_maeve/controllers/controller_interface_msgs/README.md

 ## Libraries ##

 * Command2D\_Manager: This is a small client library that nodes can use to retrieve Command2D messages from the ROS graph.
-The advantage is that it correctly and transparently handles the 'lazy\_publishing' flag of the message.
+The advantage is that it correctly and transparently handles the 'sticky\_control' flag of the message.